LeonidPelevin/TargetGradBot/README.md

 # TargetGradBot

-a master's program recommendation and search bot focused on Russian universities
+a bachelor/master's program recommendation and search bot focused on Russian universities

 developed by Leonid Pelevin(tg: leo_pel)